strubleca/tidy-uci-har/CodeBook.md

 the
 [Preprocessing By Original Authors](#preprocessing-by-original-authors) section above, the units are not immediately apparent.
+The final dimensions of the data set are 180 rows by 68 columns.

 * `Subject` The subject ID for the measurements in the same row.
 Possible values are 1 through 30.  __`integer`__